ktor-doc-jp/ktor-doc-jp/pages/servers/responses.md

 ## Controlling the HTTP headers and the status
 {: #properties}

-You can control how the response is generated, the http status, the headers, cookies, and the payload.
+You can control how the response is generated, the HTTP status, the headers, cookies, and the payload.

-Remember that since HTTP requests an responses are non-seekable streams, once you start emitting the response payload/content, the status and the headers are emitted, and you won't be able to modify neither the status or the headers/cookies.
+Remember that since HTTP requests an responses are non-seekable streams, once you start emitting the response payload/content, the status and the headers are emitted, and you won't be able to modify either the status or the headers/cookies.
 {: .note #headers-already-sent }

 As part of the `response`, you can get access to its internal context: